On the 1st Monday following January 1st every year there is an Open House for the

 is an intensive curriculum lasting 16 months.
 The program begins in mid-August of

 one year and continues with classes and/or supervised practice through the end of

 the fall semester of the second year (see timeline below).
 The program is 42 semester

 hours.
 Our didactic curriculum focuses on preparing our interns for clinical rotations.

-and have a 20-hour per week graduate assistantship (GA) in a clinical site or management
+and have a 20-hour per week Graduate Assistantships (GA) in a clinical site or management

-and an out-of-state fee waiver in the summer.
+semesters and is only available to some students.
 In addition to class and GA’s, first

 year interns accumulate about 60 hours of supervised practice during the fall and